GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges/index.md

 ### Web Packager

-[Web Packager](https://github.com/google/webpackager) is an open-source, Go-based tool that is the de facto tooling for generating (“packaging”) signed exchanges.
+[Web Packager](https://github.com/google/webpackager) is an open-source, Go-based tool that is the de facto tooling for generating ("packaging") signed exchanges.
 You can use it to manually create SXGs, or as a server that automatically creates and serves SXGs.
 Web Packager is currently in [alpha](https://github.com/google/webpackager#limitations).